Computer monitor: Universal features

 Most modern monitors have two different indicator light colors wherein if video-input signal was detected, the indicator light is green and when the monitor is in power-saving mode, the screen is black and the indicator light is orange.
-Some monitors have different indicator light colors and some monitors have blinking indicator light when in power-saving mode.
+Some monitors have different indicator light colors and some monitors have a blinking indicator light when in power-saving mode.